woodstone121/DeepCore/_posts/2017-05-12-Push_and_Pull.md

         # Copy the tile into the final image
         image.subset(image_rect) = tile

-    # now pass the closure function as an argument to the tile downloader
+    # Now pass the closure function as an argument to the tile downloader
     download_tiles(tiles_to_download, on_tile)

     return image
 {% endhighlight %}

-OK, this is getting complicated.
-We now have closures in play.
+This is getting complicated: we now have closures in play.
 It is actually one less line of code, but we're not showing the extra complexity of **download_tiles**.
-We can download and stitch at the same time now, so that's good.
-At least we can theoretically be as fast as the naive batch processing approach.
+We can download and stitch at the same time now, so at least we can theoretically be as fast as the naive batch processing approach.
 Let's see what else can go wrong.

 ## Close Coupling Means Hard to Extend

-So we have our application working in production now, and it's working great.
-However, processing time on GPU compute instances is expensive.
-We want to make it more efficient.
-Somebody had an idea: how about we ignore areas in which we know our object cannot appear?
+Processing time on GPU compute instances is expensive, so we want to make it as efficient as possible.
+One idea is to ignore areas in which we know our object cannot appear.
 For example, if we're looking for ships, we shouldn't look on land; if we're looking for cars, we shouldn't look on water or around cliffs.

-This means that we won't have to download as much, and we also won't have to classify as much.
+This means that we don't have to download as much, and we also don't have to classify as much.
 Classification is by far the most expensive part of our processing workflow, with tile download being the second slowest.
 We're going to go with the straightforward approach, so we'll ignore the asynchronous downloader and stitcher for now and go back to our original **downloadAndStitch** implementation.

 Here we'll pretend that we have the following class available in addition to what we defined in our **downloadAndStitch** implementation: